leandrocandido/reservation-test/AppendixI.md

 - DateOut: date of the outbound flight.
 - DateIn: date of the inbound flight (optional for one way flight searches).
 - RoundTrip: boolean indicating if we want one way or round trip results.
+- Don't change the parameter names (it will be used by internal integration tests)

 ## Response contract in JSON format